Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/boolean-arrays.md

 array([1, 1, 2])
 ```

-But even if `a` is a 0-D array, i.e., a single scalar value, we would expect
+But even if `a` is a 0-D array, i.e., a single scalar value, we would still
-this sort of thing to still work, since, as we said, `a[a == 0] = -1` should
+expect this sort of thing to still work, since, as we said, `a[a == 0] = -1`
-work for *any* array.
+should work for *any* array.
 And indeed, it does:

 ```py
 >>> a = np.asarray(0)